iurysza/craftsmanjourney/_posts/2020-07-09-writing_a_twitter_bot_with_kotlin - case_study.md

-You can see there that we're using coroutines to switch threads while it still looks like synchronous code.
+You can see that we're using coroutines to switch threads while it still looks like synchronous code.

-This was achieved with a simple extension function on `retrofit's`  `Call`
+This was achieved with a simple extension function on `retrofit`'s  `Call`

 ```kotlin
 suspend fun <T> Call<T>.await(): T {